-The parade winds through the city along a 2-mile route.
+The parade winds through the city along a two-mile route.
 You can see marching bands, cheerleaders, dancers, acrobats, and more.
-Around half a million spectators line the parade route to watch the entertainment (come rain or shine), and around 300 million TV viewers tune in to watch The London New Year's Day Parade throughout the world.
+Around half a million spectators line the parade route to watch the entertainment (come rain or shine), and around 300 million TV viewers tune in to watch The London New Year's Day Parade as it's broadcast throughout the world.

 Tips for Enjoying the Parade

-With so many people gathering in London for the parade, you'll want to know how to make sure you have the best view possible
+With so many people gathering in London for the parade, here's how to have the best view possible:

 - Pick up a copy of the Parade Post on the day to find out who's performing and when (they're usually available from the commentary posts or handed out by charity workers).
 The paper is free but donations are gratefully received.